MoCHI-Research/SQuID/README.md

 The basic idea of SQuID is to give the LLM a batch of data within its token limit at a time, asking the model to group and label the data.
 After all individual data points in a dataset are labeled, the system uses the Girvan-Newman algorithm to find similar labels, and merges the groups with similar labels.
 This would resolve the token-limit issue as well as avoid having an unnecessary large number of groups, which is not helpful in an affinity diagram.

 # Dependencies
-**Note that currently SQuID only works with Python 3.11(and below).
-We will work to keep SQuID up-to-date soon**

-SQuID is written mainly in Python. **With Python 3.11 on your computer, you can easily install all the dependencies by running python on install_dependency.py.**
+SQuID is written mainly in Python.
+With Python on your computer, you can easily install all the dependencies by running python on install_dependency.py.
+If something does not work, try updating Python to the latest version.

 `python install_dependency.py`
 or